1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 //array of points on top of the convex hull var topPoints = []

-//order points by x cord and iterate over them _.sortBy(points, 'x').forEach(function(p){
+//order points by x cord
+_.sortBy(points, 'x').forEach(function(p){
   //right to left, trim topPoints until
   //   the last two topPoints and the next point p form an angle less than 180°